nationalarchives/ds-caselaw-frontend-prototype/README.md

 ## Iteration 1.6

 This iteration updates [the flow](user_flows/Iterations/1.6) to allow users who have ended up on either a disambiguation page or no results page as a results of a neutral citation not having been found to expand their search to the full judgment text.
+It also removes the option to set sorting within the structured search form and renames the container to 'Structured search form'.

 ## Iteration 1.5